Our Story

 Awarded a Stanton Fellowship (2016-2017), she was afforded the opportunity to pursue her inquiry to Trieste in July 2017 and view first-hand the remarkable culture and human support associated with their world-renowned community-based mental health system.
 Sensing that she had witnessed something very special, Kerry returned home to Los Angeles and organized a small delegation of leaders from Los Angeles County to return to Trieste in November 2017 to bear witness to the remarkable culture of the Trieste system.

-Imagining a Pilot
+2018: Imagining a Pilot

-Under the leadership of Dr. Jonathan Sherin, the director of the LA County Department of Mental Health, the delegation began to meet in 2018 to imagine a framework for a pilot project that could port the “guiding principles” of the community-based system in Trieste to a defined catchment area in Los Angeles County.
+Under the leadership of Dr. Jonathan Sherin, the then-director of the LA County Department of Mental Health, the delegation began to meet in 2018 to imagine a framework for a pilot project that could port the “guiding principles” of the community-based system in Trieste to a defined catchment area in Los Angeles County.

 The County retained the services of Dr. Dave Pilon to draft a proposal to present to the state’s Mental Health Services Oversight & Accountability Committee (MHSOAC) to seek funding for a five-year “Innovations Pilot.”
 That proposal, entitled “The TRIESTE Project: True Recovery Innovation Embraces Systems That Empower”, was awarded funding by the MHSOAC in May 2019 to the tune of $116M for five years.

-Heart Forward Finds Its Way
+2019: Heart Forward Finds Its Way

 In the summer of 2019, Kerry officially formed Heart Forward LA as a fiscally sponsored project with the initial prospect to accompany a delegation of leaders from Los Angeles and Sacramento who were heading to the September 2019 bi-annual international mental health conference in Trieste.